 The Four Things To Know To Keep Your Relationship Alive

-With a little effort and determination, everyone can spice up their relationship- no matter how long they’ve been together.
+With a little effort and determination, everyone can spice up their relationship—no matter how long they are together.
 And do you want to know the best part?
-The more often you add in spicy, the easier and more natural it becomes for both of you.
+The more often you add spice, the easier and more natural it becomes for both of you.

 Here are four things to know to keep your relationship alive.